 Do we see parallels today with this sort of worship?

 The Israelites relied on the presence of the temple, thinking if they followed their rituals all was good between them and God.
 Just like going to the temple did not make them faithful, going to church on Sunday does not define one’s faithfulness.
 God knows and God sees.
 God doesn’t just want to be a part of our Sunday.
 God wants us and our whole life.
 Worship is not attached to a place or a church, but our lives are meant to be a form of worship to God.
 Worship at Church that does not reflect a life given to and lived for God but rather just an obligatory practice is not what God desires from us.

 The question we need to ask ourselves is, where is the following of Christ in that sort of a life?

 In verse 3 and 7 we read God say, if you change your ways “Then I will let you live in this place.”
+What place is God talking about?
 In verse 7 we read, “In the land that I gave your forefathers forever and ever.”
 The land that they were living in was theirs, given by God and God himself reminds them that it is theirs forever.
 That gift was God’s blessing and provision to them, but their acts of disobedience and rebellion put them in a position where they were going to be removed from that blessing and promise.

 Our choices and actions always do have consequences.
 God is a loving and forgiving Father but He who bestows everything so lavishly on us clearly states that in response to His love and grace, an intentional effort and desire to walk in a manner that honours Him and is pleasing to Him is necessitated.